AlbanGauthier/AlbanGauthier/README.md

-👋 Hi, I’m @AlbanGauthier
+- 👋 Hi, I’m @AlbanGauthier
-- I am a PhD Student in Comuputer Graphics at Télécom Paris
+- I am a PhD Student in Computer Graphics at Télécom Paris
 - You can find more information about me at this adress:
 https://perso.telecom-paristech.fr/gauthier/